lse-st445/lse-st445.github.io/index.md

 No lectures or classes will take place during School Reading Week 6.

+### Assessment

+Project assignment (60%) and continuous assessment in weeks 3, 5, 8, 10 (10% each).
+Students will be expected to produce 10 problem sets in the MT.

+We will use GitHub classroom to manage our homeworks.
+Please find the instruction [here](https://github.com/lse-st445/lectures2020/blob/master/Week1/User-Friendly%20Guide%20for%20Submitting%20HW1.pdf).

 ### Some Code/Suggestions for On-Campus Seminar/Class

 [LSE's Student Code for a COVID-Secure Campus](https://www.lse.ac.uk/international-relations/assets/documents/pdfs/Student-Code-for-a-COVID-Secure-Campus.pdf)